Conventional Wisdom May Be Costing You

 The traditional practice is to buy Ribeyes in July which usually gets you the lowest price.
 But like this year proved, that isn’t always the case.
 The problem is that the price bottomed out in July, rose through August, and is expected to continue to rise through the holidays.
 Buying in August goes against typical thinking, but would have resulted in a higher net profit (Fig. 4).
 And buying in September will likely result in an even higher net profit as well, although that remains to be seen.

-Figure 4 – Net profit comparison of four different holiday rib buying alternatives run in early August 2024.
+fig-04_holiday-ribs Figure 4 - Net profit comparison of four different holiday rib buying alternatives run in early August 2024.

+Navigating the most economical time to buy is easier said than done.
 The old “reliable” methods just aren’t cutting it anymore.
 This Holiday Ribs example showed that live real-world data tells a different story.
 The hidden costs of holding inventory—such as deep chill fees and handling charges—can quickly skyrocket and impact your bottom line.

 You need a new approach to evaluating different deal structure alternatives.